Grizzly (comics): Grizzly (Maxwell "Max" Markham)

-While sporting a new version of his exoskeleton bear suit, Grizzly travels to Miami and attacks Scott Lang, mistaking him for his enemy Eric O'Grady and unaware that Eric is dead.
-After the misunderstanding is cleared up, Scott offers Grizzly a job at the newly established Ant-Man Security Solutions.
-On Scott Lang's behalf, Grizzly enlists Machinesmith to help rescue Cassandra Lang from Cross Technological Enterprises, and later aids him against a revenge attack by Darren Cross, Crossfire, and Egghead.
+Grizzly travels to Miami and attacks Scott Lang, mistaking him for his enemy Eric O'Grady and unaware that O'Grady is dead.
+After the misunderstanding is cleared up, Lang offers Grizzly a job at the newly established Ant-Man Security Solutions.

-During the "Secret Empire" storyline, Grizzly and Machinesmith join the Army of Evil during Hydra's rise to power.

 Grizzly (Theodore Winchester)

-Theodore Winchester was one of the members of Cable's mercenary group originally named the Wild Pack.
+Theodore Winchester is one of the members of Cable's mercenary group originally named the Wild Pack.
 Grizzly participated in the Wild Pack's raid on a Hydra base ten years prior.
 (Note: As seen in flashback in X-Force #8.)
 Grizzly also participated in the Wild Pack's mission in Iran.
-Because of conflicts with Silver Sable's group of the same name, they later changed their name to the Six Pack instead.
-Grizzly participated in the Six Pack's confrontations with Stryfe in Afghanistan and Uruguay.
-During a mission for the arms dealer Tolliver, the Six Pack fell apart.
+Because of conflicts with Silver Sable's group of the same name, they later changed their name to Six Pack.
+During a mission for the arms dealer Tolliver, Six Pack fell apart.

-Years later, G. W. Bridge, another Six Pack-member, asked Grizzly to join Weapon P.R.I.M.E., a group created to capture Cable.
-Weapon P.R.I.M.E. attacked Cable and his team, X-Force.
+Years later, G. W. Bridge recruits Grizzly into Weapon P.R.I.M.E., a group created to capture Cable.
+Weapon P.R.I.M.E. attacks Cable and his team, X-Force.
 Grizzly was defeated by Warpath, and the mission failed.

-Grizzly left the team, then teamed up with Domino in her search for X-Force.
-Grizzly is then reunited with fellow former Six Pack member Hammer.
-Grizzly, Domino, and Hammer then captured the shape-shifter, Vanessa.
-Domino joined X-Force shortly afterwards and Grizzly went home to lead a quiet life.
+Grizzly leaves Weapon P.R.I.M.E., then works with Domino in her search for X-Force.

-Some time later, he became a serial killer while under mind control from Genesis, Cable's son.
-Domino investigated the deaths and fought with Grizzly.
-She was forced to kill him, but promised the dying Grizzly not to tell Cable about his son's actions.
+Some time later, Grizzly becomes a serial killer under the mental control of Genesis, Cable's son.
+Domino investigates the deaths and confronts Grizzly.
+She is forced to kill him, but promises the dying Grizzly not to tell Cable about his actions.

 Grizzly reappeared alive in Deadpool & Cable: Split Second.

 Powers and abilities

 Ace Fester wore a grizzly bear suit that is lined with steel to protect him from bullets.
 He can use his paws to manipulate rifles.

 The A.I.M version uses a laser pistol in combat.

-Maxwell "Max" Markham wears an exoskeleton bear suit which grants him superhuman strength and durability, designed by Professor Miles Warren and later modified by the Tinkerer.
+Maxwell "Max" Markham wears an exoskeleton bear suit which grants him superhuman strength and durability, designed by Miles Warren and later modified by the Tinkerer.
 The Grizzly suit also has razor-sharp claws.
 As a former professional wrestler, he is adept in hand-to-hand combat.

 Theodore Winchester is a mutant who possesses a bear-like body with superhuman physical abilities and powerful claws and fangs.

 Reception

-In 2022, CBR.com ranked the Max Markham incarnation of Grizzly 4th in their "Spider-Man's 10 Funniest Villains" list.
+Max Markham has been ranked in many lists noting him for his humorous or strange gimmick.

+The Theodore Winchester action figure was ranked 12th in CBR's "The Most Obscure X-Men Action Figures Of The 1990s".